rajatvd/WordGenerator/README.md

-# Generating Words from Meanings
+# Generating Words from Embeddings
-This is the code for my blog post on Generating Words from Meanings.
+This is the code for my blog post on Generating Words from Embeddings.
 It uses a character level decoder RNN to convert a word embedding (which represents a meaning) into a word by sampling one character at a time.

 # Requirements
 `python 3.6`